uwyo-mallet/Hybrid-Sorting-Optimization/README.md

       optimization (in-lining of the aforementioned comparator functions).
 - [x] Decouple C code entirely from C++ code.
 See [this](https://gitlab.com/uwyo-mallet/quicksort-tuning/-/commit/27b37eeae9cb1d4912f33d6847035f08a27288db) commit for more info.
 - [x] Run tests on smaller inputs.
+- [x] Better plotting scripts (Dash + Plotly)
+- [x] Evaluate how swapping optimization affects runtime.
+- [x] Investigate other hybridized sort value thresholds and why:

+  - Python uses TimSort, an adaptation of mergesort.
+If array is less than 32 elements, uses binary insertion sort.

+        If N < 64, minrun is N.  IOW, binary insertion sort is used for the whole array then; it's hard to beat that given the overheads of trying something fancier (see note BINSORT).

+        When N is a power of 2, testing on random data showed that minrun values of 16, 32, 64 and 128 worked about equally well.
+At 256 the data-movement cost in binary insertion sort clearly hurt, and at 8 the increase in the number of function calls clearly hurt.
+Picking *some* power of 2 is important here, so that the merges end up perfectly balanced (see next section).
+We pick 32 as a good value in the sweet range; picking a value at the low end allows the adaptive gimmicks more opportunity to exploit shorter natural runs. - Tim Peters, 2002.

+  - NodeJS and Spidermonkey use C++ `std::sort`.
+  - WebKit uses `qsort`.
+  - V8 used to use `std::sort` and `qsort` / insertion sort, but now uses TimSort.
+  - Glibc (libstdc++) `std::sort` uses introsort.
+Quicksort till depth > 3, then
+    heapsort.
+  - Clang (llvm libc++) `std::sort` hardcodes sorts for arrays smaller than 5, then uses heapsort.
+  - Glibc (gcc) qsort uses threshold 4. "_Discontinue quicksort algorithm when partition gets below this size [4].
+    This particular magic number was chosen to work best on a Sun 4/260._" - Douglas C. Schmidt, 1995.
+  - musl `qsort` uses smoothsort, an adaptation of heapsort.
+No threshold.
+  - Clang (llvm libc++) `qsort` uses a simple, standard, _recursive_ implementation using the Hoare partition scheme (needs further investigation).

 - [ ] Investigate introsort (worst case O(nlog(n)), more specifically
       implementations of `std::sort`.
 - [ ] Potentially analyze cache hits and misses, but generally quicksort does